Discreet Confidential Consultation (213) 374-3952

 To prove a spousal rape case in Los Angeles County, the prosecutors and police know that they're going to have to be able to establish some sort of force or some act by the alleged perpetrator against the will of the alleged victim.

 The type of activities necessary for the prosecutors to prove a spousal rape case relate to using force against the victim.
 The question becomes, how do they prove that force was used if they don't have any witnesses that can corroborate the alleged victim's story?
+This underscores the uphill battle prosecutors face in these cases.

 In other words, if there's evidence on one side that shows that there's spousal rape, and there's evidence on the other side that show's that there's not and there's some reason the person might have made this up, then the jury is to find the defendant not guilty.